 The Faculty is dedicated to superior teaching and research supported by excellence in scholarship and creative activity.
 It also boasts a strong tradition of service to the community.
 Over the course of its history, the Faculty has evolved into a dynamic learning environment that promotes student-centered learning, flexibility, interdisciplinary thinking, and research.

 Since 2002, the Faculty has hired more than 240 tenured and tenure-track professors—culled from thousands of applicants worldwide—who are among the most promising teachers and researchers in their fields.
 These new professors have attracted millions of external research funding each year, thereby enriching Concordia’s research landscape.

 How to apply

-- Visit the Faculty’s Employment Opportunities section to learn more about how to submit an application.
+- Visit the Faculty’s Jobs section to learn more about how to submit an application.

 Concordia University's Faculty of Engineering and Computer Science is one of the "G15" major engineering schools in Canada.
 In the last ten years, it has achieved the highest growth rate of engineering schools in Canada in both graduate and undergraduate enrolment and has one of the youngest professoriate among engineering schools in the country.
 It has established a strong Canadian and International reputation in research and development.

 The Faculty of Engineering and Computer Science offers our multi-cultural student body a vast choice of exciting programs, courses and cutting edge research opportunities in a high quality learning environment equipped with outstanding state-of-the-art facilities.

 Candidates seeking a challenging and dynamic learning environment are invited to apply for the following full-time, tenure-track faculty position at the Assistant, Associate or Full Professor level.
 Applicants will be expected to excel in teaching courses at the undergraduate and graduate levels as well as supervise M.A.
 Sc., Ph.D. students.
 They must be able to conduct independent scholarly research and attract strong external funding.